Technical SEO 2023: Ultimate Guide

-Search engine algorithms love sites rich with contents.
+Search engine algorithms love sites rich with content.
 90% of business websites only consist of 3-5 pages.
 Do you think it’s sufficient to rank on search engines?

-When you improve your consistency in publishing content, search engines will be aware of your site existence.
-The search engine bots will make regular crawling to find fresh contents.
+When you improve your consistency in publishing content, search engines will be aware of your site’s existence.
+The search engine bots will make regular crawling to find fresh content.

-There are a few reasons for your site to have low indexing rate:
+There are a few reasons for your site to have a low indexing rate:

 - Complicated site structure